Hazelstorm/413w22-taikomapper/README.md

 ## Ethical Considerations

+In [Qualitative Evaluation](#qualitative-evaluation), all responses from BNs were obtained with their consent.

 This project, with some further training, could be easily made into a more user-friendly Taiko Map Generator for *osu!Taiko* players who have no experience with code or creating beatmaps.
 Many *osu!Taiko* players would like to play a Taiko map of their favourite songs, but beatmaps for their favourite songs may not be present.
 In addition, this tool could also aid "mappers" - people who dedicate time to creating beatmaps.
 Typically, creating a beatmap is a very tedious process; a successful Taiko map generator would make creating beatmaps more efficient.

 The most immediate ethical issue regarding this project concerns music licensing, especially with regards to the mapsets used for model training.
 As *osu!* mapsets are user-uploaded, they may contain copyrighted music.
 Although *osu!* [encourages its users to obtain music licensing permission before uploading mapsets](https://osu.ppy.sh/legal/en/Music_licensing), sometimes copyrighted music is still used in mapsets.
 There have been [instances](https://gist.github.com/peppy/99e6959772083cdfde8a) of offending material being removed from the *osu!* website due to copyright issues.